Who manages the ride?

 Also available to purchase is the exclusive Tsogo Sun VIP hospitality.
 Here you will be treated to the very best post race experience, where you can rub shoulders with your fellow Cape Rouleur riders, celebrities, pro riders and of course the HotChillee Ride Captains and crew!
 Hospitality places are limited and on a first come first served basis.

-You will be able to purchase your seeded entry and VIP hospitality package through your Cape Rouleur registration page later this year when the CTCT organisers make them available.
+You will be able to purchase your seeded entry and VIP hospitality package later this year when the registration opens for the 2020 CTCT.
+We’ll email you your link to register as soon as places are available.

 How can I book accommodation after the event so I can ride the Cape Town Cycle Tour?